History of Tyrod Taylor in Timeline

 2010: Senior Season at Virginia Tech

-In 2010, Tyrod Taylor led the Hokies to a turnaround season, winning 11 consecutive games and becoming ACC Champions, also earning recognition as ACC Player of the Year and ACC Championship Game MVP.
+In 2010, Tyrod Taylor's senior season began with two losses, but he led the Hokies to win 11 consecutive games.
+They became ACC Champions for the fourth time in seven seasons.
+Taylor was named ACC Player of the Year and ACC Championship Game MVP.

 December 4, 2011: First Regular Season Game

-On December 4, 2011, Tyrod Taylor played in his first regular season game, rushing for a two-yard gain in a victory over the Cleveland Browns.
+On December 4, 2011, Tyrod Taylor played in his first regular season game for the Baltimore Ravens, rushing for a two-yard gain in a victory over the Cleveland Browns.

 In 2011, Tyrod Taylor participated in the East-West Shrine Game, completing four of his five passes for 59 yards.

-In 2011, Tyrod Taylor was drafted by the Baltimore Ravens in the sixth round as the 180th overall pick.
+In 2011, Tyrod Taylor was selected by the Baltimore Ravens in the sixth round of the NFL draft after playing college football for the Virginia Tech Hokies.

 March 12, 2015: Signed with Buffalo Bills

-In 2015, Tyrod Taylor signed with the Buffalo Bills as a free agent and became their starting quarterback, eventually earning a Pro Bowl appearance.
+In 2015, Tyrod Taylor signed with the Buffalo Bills as a free agent and became their starting quarterback, later earning a Pro Bowl appearance.

 January 25, 2016: Selected to the Pro Bowl

 On January 25, 2016, Tyrod Taylor was selected to the Pro Bowl, replacing Cam Newton.
-He completed 8 of 14 passes for 120 yards and a touchdown, but also threw three interceptions.
+He completed 8-of-14 passes for 120 yards and a touchdown but threw three interceptions.

 On August 12, 2016, Tyrod Taylor signed a six-year extension worth $92 million with the Buffalo Bills, which contained an option after the first year.

-In 2017, Tyrod Taylor helped the Buffalo Bills make their first playoff appearance in 18 years.
+In 2017, Tyrod Taylor helped the Buffalo Bills secure their first playoff berth in 18 years.

 March 2018: Traded to Cleveland Browns

-In March 2018, Tyrod Taylor was traded to the Cleveland Browns, while the Bills drafted Josh Allen to replace him.
+In March 2018, Tyrod Taylor was traded to the Cleveland Browns, paving the way for the Bills to draft Josh Allen.

 2020: Contribution to Virginia Peninsula Foodbank